tinatmyiu/Case-Study---Private-Water-Trucking-in-Syria/README.md

 ## Data visualization

-A scatter plot is created to see the correction of the fuel cost of water delivery and delivery distance.
+A scatter plot 'Fuel cost for delivery of water according to delivery distance' is created to see the correction of the fuel cost of water delivery and delivery distance.

 ![paste to excel](https://github.com/tinatmyiu/casestudy/blob/main/Fuel%20cost%20for%20delivery%20of%20water%20according%20to%20delivery%20distance.png)